Dear Daniel Andrews,

 Whilst your business has surely increased, ours has declined.
 Something to remember is that our normal day to day busyness keeps us, well….busy.
 Our day to day lives can be an unintentional distraction for many.
 The busyness of our lives has pushed aside many of our deepest feelings and kept our emotions at bay.
 Then all of a sudden isolation is a must and the busyness of our daily lives has been stripped away from us.
 This can be a traumatic and very confronting experience for some.
 Taking away daily distractions is an effective way to bring all emotions to the surface – resulting in anxiety and mental health struggles.

 - Some of us are families with children who deeply rely on support from schools/daycare, family and friends ect; families who no longer have that extra support and help due to isolation – resulting in anxiety and mental health struggles.
+And now updated to today, the first day back at school.
+Some children and staff will not adjust well after being isolated for so long.
+Some younger children like my own, will suffer from separation anxiety for the first time whilst other children are full of anxiety and fear of getting sick.

 - Some of us are children living in abusive homes, or with caregivers that we don’t have a positive relationship with.
 Children who won’t use their voice or ask for help, but would rather receive support when with friends and teachers until now – resulting in anxiety and mental health struggles.